 POLICIES:

-1. Land use decisions as identified in the Comprehensive Plan and Joint Plans should be the determinants of development intensity rather than public utility decisions and public utility planning.
+1. Land use decisions as identified in the Comprehensive Plan and joint plans should guide and determine planned development intensity, rather than public utility decisions and public utility planning.

 2. Where land use plans and zoning designate urban levels of land uses and subsequently adopted long-range plans for public utilities show that urban levels of utilities are not feasible, the plan and zoning designations should be reviewed.

+3. Considerations in changes of land use and zoning should evaluate if capital facilities and public utilities necessary are available to support the proposed change.

-3. Extension of services and construction of public capital facilities should be provided at levels consistent with development intensity identified in this Comprehensive Plan, sub-area plans still in effect, and joint plans.
+4. Extension of services and construction of public capital facilities should be provided at levels consistent with development intensity identified in this Comprehensive Plan, subarea plans, and joint plans.

-4. Capital facilities within urban growth areas should be phased outward from the urbanizing core as that core becomes substantially developed, in order to concentrate urban growth and infilling.
+5. Capital facilities within urban growth areas should be phased outward from the urbanizing core as that core becomes substantially developed in order to concentrate urban growth and infilling.

 5. New users of capital facilities should not reduce service levels for current users.

-6. The County should coordinate capital facilities planning with cities and towns and identify shared needs for public purpose lands.
+6. The county should coordinate capital facilities planning with cities and towns and identify shared needs for public purpose lands.

 OBJECTIVE 1-F: Financing Plan.
 Develop a six-year financing program for capital facilities that meets the requirements of GMA, achieves county’s adopted levels of service and is within its financial capabilities as determined by projected financial resources.